Career Development Awards

 - Total maximum award per year: $90,000 (subject to annual progress report approval).

 The Foundation uses the Proposal Central system for all grants submissions.
 Just select the program to which you are applying.
 All instructions and policies are available at this site.
-Please direct any grants related questions to email@example.com or call (646) 943-7501.
+For matters related to pre- and post-award management for the Career Development Awards please contact Nataly Shtraizent at firstname.lastname@example.org.
+For all other questions: email@example.com

 Before submitting a Letter of Intent or a Full Proposal, please view the Career Development Award instructions and policies (.pdf).